gregfoletta/Articles/content/post/2021-10-07-a-tale-of-two-optimisations/index.markdown

 </table>
 </div>

 Immediately we see a bit of a problem.
-I’ll be honest in that I was hoping - somewhat optimistically - that I would get some nice, clean integer coefficients, but instead we’ve got floating point values.
+I’ll be honest that I was hoping - somewhat optimistically - for some nice, clean integer coefficients.
+Instead we’ve got floating point values.
 My gut feel is that having to use floating point instructions is not going to improve upon our original lookup table.
 But we won’t know until we profile, so let’s persist.
-Here’s the new encoding function:
+Here’s the new polynomial encoding function, with the decoding function omitted for brevity:

 ``` c
 unsigned char poly_encode(const unsigned char dibit) {